zeethio/cupid/README.md

 ```
 kubectl exec --tty --stdin auth-0  -- /app/venus-auth/venus-auth --repo /data/repo token gen cupid --perm admin
 ```
-Copy the teplate file secrets/shared-token-template.yaml to a file, for example shared-token.yaml.
-Update the adminToken in this file with the value generate from the above command.
+Copy the template file secrets/shared-token-template.yaml to a file, for example shared-token.yaml.
+Update the adminToken in this file with the token generated from the above command.

 Deploy the secrets
 ```